volzotan/CompressorCam/docs/assembly.md

 ![Pi Zero camera assembly]( {{ site.baseurl }}/assets/{{ page.imgdir }}/205.jpg ){:.enable_lightbox}

 Now place the CompressorCamera board on top of the Camera Module (orientation as shown in the image).
+Depending on your hardware version, the white markings on the bottom of the circuit board may look different.

 ![Pi Zero camera assembly]( {{ site.baseurl }}/assets/{{ page.imgdir }}/2051.jpg ){:.enable_lightbox}
 ![Pi Zero camera assembly]( {{ site.baseurl }}/assets/{{ page.imgdir }}/2052.jpg ){:.enable_lightbox}